mad-lab-fau/mad-gui/docs/customization.rst

             # ----> See the two sections below for content of this method <---- #
             #####################################################################

-    # It is important to create the class Activity and pass it to the GUI because otherwise the sensor_plot.annotation
+    # It is important to create the class Activity and pass it to the GUI because otherwise
-    # will not have a key `Activity` and thus won't know how to plot the labels it receives from
+    # the sensor_plot.annotation will not have a key `Activity` and thus won't know how to plot
-    # CustomAlgorithm.process_data above
+    # the labels it receives from CustomAlgorithm.process_data via its process_data method
     class Activity(BaseRegionLabel):
         name = "Activity Label"
         min_height = 0.8